Fisheries New Zealand works to reduce fishing by-catch and to understand and respond to the effects of environmental change on fisheries productivity.

 Science working groups

-MPI has 2 science groups that specifically address the effects of fishing on the aquatic environment and the broader concepts of biodiversity in New Zealand waters.
+We have 2 science groups that specifically address the effects of fishing on the aquatic environment and the broader concepts of biodiversity in New Zealand waters.

 - The Aquatic Environment Working Group (AEWG) commissions and evaluates research on the effects of fishing on the environment, including protected species.